gabriel-alves-p/ceru-restaurant/README.md

 Wade Williams wrote a great blog about how to add a django extension to auto create an ERD. https://wadewilliams.com/technology-software/generating-erd-for-django-applications/ You can always draw one out by hand or google sheets.
 You can also draw this up by hand if you want or use a spreadsheet to show your data model.

 ## Database Choice

-Just state you used postgres as the database because the data is relational and heroku serves this up realitvely easily with no cost.
+PostgreSQL was my database of choice for the deployed application, for the data is relational and Heroku (used for deployment) serves this up realitvely easily, and with no cost.

 ## Data Models
 Show the accessors you know your data.
 If you end up using some data models from an example project, call that out and don't be as detailed about writing those up unless you added to them.